goshanraj-g/trackie/README.md

 ## 🚀 Deployment

-Deployment will be configured in a future update with proper CI/CD and environment setup.
+Deployment will be configured in a future update

 ---